Castle Bromwich Aerodrome: After World War II

 Postwar, the airfield reverted to being a training station.
 Various units used it and there was an annual display to mark the anniversary of the Battle of Britain.
 Civilian flights returned, including the first scheduled helicopter service from London.
 The aeroplane factory was closed in 1945 and became a car factory.
 It was first sold to Fisher & Ludlow, which was acquired by the British Motor Corporation in 1953.
 Later, it became part of Jaguar.
 Part of the original site was also bought by Dunlop to extend its premises, and house its research programme.

+The aerodrome was also used by the following units:

 Closure

 The airfield closed in 1958, and in 1960 the site and that of the British Industries Fair, plus nearby farmland, was sold for housing.
 The runway was broken up, the buildings were demolished, and construction of a Birmingham overspill estate (Castle Vale) started in 1964, and completed in 1969.
 All that remains today are, a stained glass window in the estate's church, streets and housing blocks with aviation names, a row of ex-RAF houses along the Chester Road, and a Spitfire Memorial.
 This is a large steel sculpture called Sentinel designed by Tim Tolkien which was erected in 2000 on the roundabout (island) where the road to the estate joins the Chester Road.
 The roundabout was subsequently renamed Spitfire Island.